 You can add and remove fields by using the ‘Add’ and ‘Clear’ buttons and the bottom.
 If you want to go back to the default highlights, click ‘Default’

-Step 5: View and Edit the templates you wish to work with.
+View and edit the templates you wish to work with.

 A list of the available templates on the database will appear in the box under ‘Available Templates’.